 How is Mirena used?

-Mirena is a T-shaped plastic device that is inserted through the vagina and placed into the uterus.
-Your doctor will place the device into your uterus using a thin plastic tube.
+Mirena is a T-shaped plastic device that is inserted through the vagina and placed into the uterus by a doctor.
 The device is usually inserted within 7 days after the start of a menstrual period.

-Mirena should not interfere with sexual intercourse, wearing tampons, or using other vaginal medications recommended by your doctor.
+The Mirena device should not interfere with sexual intercourse, wearing tampons, or using other vaginal medications recommended by your doctor.

-If you think the device is not properly in place, use a non-hormone method of birth control (condom, or diaphragm with spermicide) to prevent pregnancy until your doctor is able to replace the Mirena device.
+If you think the Mirena device is not properly in place, use a non-hormone method of birth control (condom, or diaphragm with spermicide) to prevent pregnancy until your doctor is able to replace the levonorgestrel device.